tonethar/IGME-330-Fall-2023/hw/hw3-bulma-requirements.md

 ### index.html
 - Note that **"App"** is bolded while "About" is not
+- Note that the Font Awwesome hotdog icon has been replaced
 ![index page](./_images/hw3-index.png)

 <hr>

 ### index.html (mobile)
 - Note that **"App"** is bolded while "About" is not
+- Note that the Font Awwesome hotdog icon has been replaced
 - ***Note: It's OK if your `<canvas>` is not fully responsive and does not shrink to fit the screen***
 ![index page hamburger](./_images/hw3-index-hamburger.png)